Stressed Out: Critical reception

+Forbes called "Stressed Out" as an anthem for a millennial generation of a young man who has been discovering in mid 2010s that life as an adult is plagued with issues.
+Philip Cosores and the staff of Consequence mentioned the song "resonates with listeners, as the two sing about 'the good 'ol days' before the stress of reality set in".
+Writing for The Salt Lake Tribune, Sean P. Means felt that the song is "nostalgia-tinged".
+Andja Curcic of Renowned for Sound commented that it "places an importance on lyrics that look at the transition from adolescence to adulthood".
+In her review for The New York Times, Caryn Ganz considered the song an "anxiety anthem" and mentioned it is known for its "sing-songy chorus".

 Jia Tolentino of The New Yorker stated the song's chorus is as "bright as its minor key will allow".
-Philip Cosores and the staff of Consequence mentioned the song "resonates with listeners, as the two sing about 'the good 'ol days' before the stress of reality set in".
 Randy Holmes for ABC News Radio described the track as a "multi-genre breakout hit", while Madison Desler of the Orange County Register called it a "monster hit".
-Rachel Aroesti for The Guardian said "Stressed Out" is a "mode that is both evergreen and all the rage".
-Larry Fitzmaurice of Vulture opined the track is "arguably the most noxious quality of Twenty One Pilots' sound—front and center".
-The Sydney Morning Herald critic George Palathingal deemed the song as "catchy", and "essentially inoffensive".
-Tampa Bay Times Jay Cridlin lauded it as an "arena-shaking hit".
+Rachel Aroesti, writing for The Guardian, said "Stressed Out" is a "mode that is both evergreen and all the rage".
+Tampa Bay Times' Jay Cridlin lauded it as an "arena-shaking hit".
+The Oregonian reviewer Troy L. Smith felt that the song hit a "radio-friendly sweet spot".
 Molly Lambert of MTV wrote that the song "has a haunted, music-hall feeling, and a slightly embarrassing but highly effective earnestness in its longing for a romanticized, innocent past".
-She continued, saying it "genuinely stressed me out at first, with its herky-jerk from the verses into the chorus, but I eventually found myself constantly sing[ing] [it]".
+She continued, saying it "genuinely stressed me out at first, with its herky-jerk from the verses into the chorus, but I eventually found myself constantly sing-saying 'My name's Blurryface and I care what you think' under my breath in all kinds of situations".
+The staff of Loudwire said that while they were listening to the song's lyrics, it was "not hard to see why the song has resonated with so many music fans".
+Critic Cole Waterman of Spectrum Culture called "Stressed Out" one of the album's best songs.